Avar–Byzantine wars: Avar offensive in the Balkans (582–591)

 After capturing Sirmium, the Avars began to rapidly encroach into the Balkans.
 Their rapid spread was facilitated by the ongoing Byzantine–Sasanian War of 572–591, which left the Byzantine garrisons on the Danube frontier under-manned and underpaid.
 Because of this, the Avars and Slavs were able to raid without resistance, with the Byzantines only being able to harass raiding columns and set small ambushes, rather than forcing a decisive victory or launching a counteroffensive.
 The Avars took the cities of Augustae, Singidunum, and Viminacium in 583, and a further eight cities by siege in 586.
 Many of these sieges relied upon the Avars utilizing both surprise and speed, advantages which they lost after they moved further inland in 587.
-Nevertheless, they destroyed many cities in Moesia in 587 including Marcianopolis and Kabile though they failed in the sieges of Diocletianopolis, Philippopolis, and Beroe.
+Nevertheless, they destroyed many cities in Moesia in 587 including Marcianopolis and Cabyle though they failed in the sieges of Diocletianopolis, Philippopolis, and Beroe.
 In 588, they abandoned the siege of Singidunum after only seven days, in exchange for a meagre ransom.
 After this they succeeded at the siege of Anchialos, with the support of a fleet manned by Slavic auxiliaries, they then started and quickly abandoned the sieges of Drizipera and Tzurullon.
 The Avars and Slavs continued to raid with little resistance until 591, when Emperor Maurice made a ceasefire treaty with the Sassanids in a fairly favorable terms, and shifted his focus to the Balkans.